 - Not Started the investigation has not started, the component has not been disassembled or inspected, and the root cause is not known. - In Progress the investigation is in progress.
 An initial root cause may be suspected, and some disassembly or inspection findings may be known.
-These details should be entered; however, once the investigation is complete, an updated report should be submitted.
+These details should be entered; however, once the investigation is complete, an updated report should be submitted using the "Update & Add Files" function.